Tejas-Gosavi/Nerds.com/README.md

-# nerds.com an e-commerce web site
 Nerds.com - An E-commerce web site to buy commics.